 Certainly it sounds like a much better option to disease treatment and maintaining health than most drugs.

-At a recent conference, I was at there was a booth for this with lots of options.
+At a recent conference I attended, there was a booth for IV nutrient therapy with lots of options.

 I chose to go with the biggest and most expensive package they had at $250.
 A large number of nutrients as well as glutathione at the end.